 Managing your delivery preferences

-You may manage your delivery preferences for e-statements and notices by logging in and updating your profile or by contacting us.
+You may manage your delivery preferences for e-statements and notices by logging in and updating your paperless preferences or by contacting us.
 Note that for electronic tax statements, you must unsubscribe in writing.
 If you opt-out of any electronically presented statement or notice, the next available statement or notice will be mailed to you at the address we have on file and the associated account alert will be discontinued.
 Statements and notices that were previously presented electronically will not be mailed to you.
 Any accounts that were previously combined on your paper statement will have to be re-combined by request at your local branch or by contacting us.
 If you want to receive your cancelled checks along with your mailed statement, you must also reinstate this feature.

 Account alerts are notifications and reminders (such as low balance alerts) related to your accounts.
 Account alerts and alert options vary based on th type of account.
 Generally, you may choose which account alerts you would like to receive, the account(s) to which the alerts will relate, and up to three email address or mobile numbers to which the alerts will be sent.
 You agree to notify us of any change to your contact information to ensure continued delivery of your account alerts.
 Message and data rates may apply, and the message frequency depends on the account settings you select.